syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 [Jenkinsfile](https://raw.githubusercontent.com/syntasso/workshop/main/sample-todo-app/ci/Jenkinsfile)
 and execute it.

-For those that are less familiar with Jenkins, you can watch this video to see how to navigate the UI for this task.
+For those that are less familiar with Jenkins, you can either expand the instructions below or watch the video to see how to navigate the UI for this task.

 <details>
-<summary>For step by step instructions in text, click here to expand</summary>
+<summary>Configuring a Jenkins Pipeline</summary>

 1. From the _Dashboard_ page, click _New Item_ in the left menu
 2. Enter a name for the pipeline, e.g. `todo-app-pipeline`